 - I want to be cuddled and rocked.

 - I’m not sure I’ve ever told you this: I hate hats.

 - My limbs are itching for movement.
 Put me in the bouncer or bounce with me on an exercise ball and let me get my squirms out.

 - I need to listen to something mundane and repetitive, like running tap water, the vacuum, dryer, bathroom fan, or a white noise machine.

 - I need to be surprised.
 Take me with you into the shower and let me experience the soft warm rain on my back.

 - My tummy is a Vesuvius of gas.
-Are you sure you don’t have any all-natural gripe water or probiotics in the cabinet?
+Are you sure you don’t have any all-natural gripe water (stomach gas) or probiotics (intestinal gas) in the cabinet?

 - I’m uncomfortable.
 Dad hates wearing a tie and so do I.